-Former Chairman and Chief Executive Officer of Burns & McDonnell
+Vice Chairman of the Board; Former Chairman and CEO, Burns & McDonnell

 Under Greg’s leadership, Burns & McDonnell has earned a reputation as a national leader in many technical specialties within the energy, public infrastructure, government, aviation, process, and healthcare sectors.
 In 2014, Burns & McDonnell ranked as the 18th largest engineering, architecture and construction firm published by Engineering News-Record magazine.
 In 2013, for the fourth consecutive year, Burns & McDonnell received the prestigious Premier Award for Client Satisfaction from the Professional Services Management Journal (PSMJ).
 In an independent survey of A/E/C clients by PSMJ, Burns & McDonnell received award-winning ratings in every service category.
 Additionally, Burns & McDonnell is one of only two firms to win four straight years, and the only in Engineering News-Record’s Top 100 to be accorded this recognition.